ieumann/data_mid_bootcamp_project_FIFA_MoneyBall/readme.md

 The project is part of the IRONHACK Data Analysis bootcamp from January to June 2023.

 ### Usage Instructions
-The repository contains both the original dataset used for the analysis and the reduced dataset after cleaning and processing *(df_processed.csv)*.
-Then a jupyter notebook with the analysis and the model.
+The repository contains both the original dataset and the reduced dataset after cleaning and processing *(df_processed.csv)* as well as a Jupyter notebook with the analysis and the model.